-Attendance requirements
+Attendance Requirements

 Alaska State Statute 14.30.010 states that "Every child between seven and sixteen years of age shall attend school at the public school in the district in which the child resides during each school term.
 Every parent, guardian or other person given the responsibility for or control of a child between seven and sixteen years of age shall ensure that the child is not absent from attendance..."
 While recognizing that the responsibility for the regular attendance of a student lies with the parent of that student, the schools also recognize an obligation to assist the parent and child to ensure that regular attendance does occur.
-The following attendance procedures are designed to encourage regular attendance and ensure communication between the school and the parents.
+The following attendance procedures are designed to encourage regular attendance, defined as attending school 95 percent of the time or more, and ensure communication between the school and the parents.